timjbray/jekyll-now/_posts/2017-12-10-Machine-Learning-Starting-Out.md

 ### What can it do?

-ML is broadly split between 2 main areas:
+ML is broadly split into 2 main areas:
-- *Supervised*: Manually train the ML algorithm on a existing data.
+- *Supervised*: Manually train the ML algorithm on existing data.
 This builds a “model” which allows predicting an outcome with new/unseen data.
 - *Unsupervised*: Give an algorithm a lot of data and let it try to find patterns and relationships within it.

 Some examples include: